wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

-This is a list AttachmentFactories.
+This is a list attachment factories.
 Each `AttachmentFactory` has the following two properties:

-- `canHandle` - This is where you specify what type of attachments the factory can handle.
+- `canHandle` - a lambda function which accepts a list of attachments.
+You also specify what type of attachments the factory can handle.
 In this case, it's the attachments with `type` password.
-- `content` - This specifies the view that renders your custom attachment.
-This uses the `PasswordAttachmentView` composable that you've seen earlier.
+- `content` - This specifies the composable that renders your password attachment content.
+This uses the `PasswordAttachmentView` composable that you created earlier.

 With this done, the only remaining thing to do is to add this custom factory to the `ChatTheme`.
-To do this override the `attachmentFactories`:
+To do this override the `attachmentFactories` in your `ChatTheme` wrapper:

 ```kotlin
 ChatTheme(